 It is a program designed to bring dance to your school.

 All our workshops/dance units focus on educating the students and teachers about the elements of dance including, body, space, time, energy and relationship.
-The Ontario Arts Curriculum states that, “students will develop their own movement vocabularies that they will use to create dance pieces that communicate their feelings, ideas and understandings” (Ontario Arts Curriculum, pg.
-14).
+We pride ourselves by meeting the expectations outlined in the Ontario Arts Curriculum through movement activities and exercises that gets students exploring different ways of moving and building their own movement vocabulary.

 END OF THE WEEK PERFORMANCES!

 On the last day, students will have the opportunity to perform/share what they have learned as well as movement phrases they have created throughout the week. (this is optional)